 The Trigger Dependent Common Info subfield and Trigger Dependent User Info subfield are not present in the MU-RTS Trigger frame.

-The UL BW subfield in the Common Info field indicates the bandwidth of the PPDU carrying the MU-RTS Trigger frame and is defined in Table 9-31d (UL BW subfield encoding).
+The UL BW subfield in the Common Info field along with the UL BW Extension subfield in the Special User Info field (if present) indicates the bandwidth of the PPDU carrying the MU-RTS Trigger frame and is defined in Table 9-31d (UL BW subfield encoding) and Table (9-29j3—UL Bandwidth Extension subfield encoding).

+If any non-AP EHT STA is addressed in an MU-RTS Trigger frame from an EHT AP and any of the following conditions is met, the Special User Info field is present and B54 and B55 in the Common Info field of the MU-RTS Trigger frame are set to 0 to indicate that the MU-RTS Trigger frame contains one or more EHT variant User Info fields:

+The bandwidth of the PPDU carrying the MU-RTS Trigger frame is 320 MHz;

+The PPDU carrying the MU-RTS Trigger frame is punctured.

+Otherwise, the EHT AP decides whether to include the Special User Info field in the MU-RTS Trigger frame.
+If the Special User Info field is not present, B54 and B55 in the Common Info field are set to 1 and B39 in each User Info field is set to 0 in the MU-RTS Trigger frame to indicate that the MU-RTS Trigger frame contains one or more HE variant User Info fields.
+In this case, the PPDU carrying the MU-RTS Trigger frame or any responding CTS frame is not punctured.
+If the Special User Info field is present, B54 and B55 in the Common Info field are set to 0 in the MU-RTS Trigger frame to indicate that the MU-RTS Trigger frame contains one or more EHT variant User Info fields.

-The UL Length, MU-MIMO HE-LTF Mode, Number Of HE-LTF Symbols And Midamble Periodicity, UL STBC, LDPC Extra Symbol Segment, AP Tx Power(#24289), Pre-FEC Padding Factor, PE Disambiguity, UL Spatial Reuse, Doppler and UL HE-SIG-A2 Reserved subfields in the Common Info field are reserved.
+The UL Length, MU-MIMO HE-LTF Mode, Number Of HE-LTF Symbols And Midamble Periodicity, UL STBC, LDPC Extra Symbol Segment, AP Tx Power(#24289), Pre-FEC Padding Factor, PE Disambiguity, UL Spatial Reuse, and Doppler subfields in the Common Info field are reserved.
+In the HE variant of the Common Info field, the HE-SIG-A2 Reserved subfield is reserved.

 The TXOP Sharing Mode subfield in the Common Info field is set to a nonzero value if the MU-RTS Trigger frame is sent by an EHT AP that intends to allocate time within an obtained TXOP to a non-AP EHT STA for transmitting one or more non-TB PPDUs sequentially (see 35.2.1.3 (Triggered TXOP sharing procedure)); otherwise it is set to 0.
 The encoding of the TXOP Sharing Mode subfield is defined in Table 9-29j5 (TXOP Sharing Mode subfield encoding).